 If the reply is sent by post, it will be addressed to the data subject (the person whose personal data is requested) by registered letter.
 If the answer is provided electronically, it will be signed with a secure electronic signature (if the application has been submitted with a secure electronic signature).

-The LRTA guarantees compliance with data processing and protection requirements in accordance with laws and regulations and, in the event of objections from the Client, will take practical to resolve the objection.
+The LHTC guarantees compliance with data processing and protection requirements in accordance with laws and regulations and, in the event of objections from the Client, will take practical to resolve the objection.
 However, if this does not resolve the matter, the Client is entitled to contact the supervisory body – Data State Inspectorate.

 The Client is entitled to receive one free copy of his personal data being processed.

-Receipt and/or use of the information referred to in Clause of this document may be restricted with the goal of preventing a negative impact on the rights and liberties of other people (including LRTA employees).
+Receipt and/or use of the information referred to in Clause of this document may be restricted with the goal of preventing a negative impact on the rights and liberties of other people (including LHTC employees).

-The LRTA undertakes to ensure the accuracy of personal data and relies on its Customers, suppliers and other third parties that transfer personal data to ensure the completeness and accuracy of the transferred personal data.
+The LHTC undertakes to ensure the accuracy of personal data and relies on its Customers, suppliers and other third parties that transfer personal data to ensure the completeness and accuracy of the transferred personal data.